What exactly is the difference between potash and phosphate? Both are used to produce fertilizers, but they are not interchangeable.

 Potash and phosphate are both used to produce fertilizers, which are becoming increasingly important as demand for food grows.

 Those phosphate particles are coated with hydrocarbons during flotation, and then float to the surface for further separation.
 The resulting product is beneficiated phosphate rock.
-Its phosphorus pentoxide content is suitable for phosporic acid or elemental phosphorous production.
+Its phosphorus pentoxide content is suitable for phosphoric acid or elemental phosphorous production.

 Beneficiated phosphate rock is often upgraded into granular diammonium or monoammonium phosphate (DAP and MAP, respectively), both of which are high-grade, water-soluble fertilizers that can be applied to crops.
-Single super phosphate is a cheaper alternative to the popular DAP, and is obtained through a chemical reaction between rock phosphate and sulfuric acid.
+Single super phosphate is a cheaper alternative to the popular DAP and is obtained through a chemical reaction between rock phosphate and sulfuric acid.

 The world’s top producer of phosphate rock by a wide margin is China.
 The US, Morocco and Western Sahara and Russia are also key phosphate rock producers.

-Securities Disclosure: I, Kristen Moran, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.